fisadev/dcs_configs/configs_tutorial.md

                 - Mode: Quality
                 - Pattern: Balanced
             - Turbo mode: Off
-            - Frame rate throttling: 90
+            - Frame rate throttling: 72 or 90, depending on what you are using
         - Appearance tab:
             - Post Processing: Off
             - World pcale: 100%